Iraq Shi'ite Ashoura ritual escapes major attacks

 "Islamic State cannot stop us from coming with their violence," said pilgrim Ali Ajaj, 65.

-His wife, Um Mohammed, recalled how Saddam Hussein's agents killed two of their sons, a tragedy that made her more determined to practice her faith.
+His wife, Um Mohammed, recalled how Saddam Hussein's agents killed two of their sons, a tragedy that made her more determined to practise her faith.

 "Islamic State car bombs and explosions will not stop me from coming," she said.

 Under strict security measures on Tuesday, cars were not allowed to enter Kerbala for fear of car bomb attacks.
-Instead, pilgrims boarded buses organized by the authorities.
+Instead, pilgrims boarded buses organised by the authorities.

 There were no reports of bombing attacks by nightfall.
 But Iraq's relentless violence was seen elsewhere.